Centril/interesting-papers/README.md

 just create a new issue with the paper's title and include the link somewhere on the issue.

+If you have the time, please also provide some DOI or bibtex so that it's easier to cite the paper and have a permanent reference for it.

 @Centril will eventually create tags based on the papers you've all added.